Some of my Favorite Posts of 2025

 Clopin Disney Hunchback of Notre Dame

-Clopin in the book in the leader of the Court of Miracles, not the Gypsies.
-The Leader of the Gypsy in the book was the Duke of Egypt.
-Typically, the leader of the Court of Miracles and the Leader of the Gypsy get fused into one which is Clopin.
+Clopin in the book in the leader of the Court of Miracles, not the Romani.
+The Leader of the Romani in the book was the Duke of Egypt.
+Typically, the leader of the Court of Miracles and the Leader of the Romani get fused into one which is Clopin.
 That’s a minor issue.
 Compared to Frollo, Quasimodo, Esmeralda and Phoebus; Disney Clopin’s differences are not so bad.
-He tells stories like Gringoiore (a character in book) and is the leader of the Court of Miracles; he’s two characters in one, or three.
+He tells stories like Gringoire (a character in book) and is the leader of the Court of Miracles; he’s two characters in one, or three.

 Djali Disney Hunchback of Notre Dame picture image